quixai/car-data-model/README.md

-# Car data example model
+# Example model
-Example code how to build simple in-memory function using Quix SDK on real-time data.
-The architecture is following:
+This is an example of how to build a simple in-memory function that will continuously process live data.
+We will use the Quix SDK and a pub/sub pattern to read data from a Kafka topic to the model, and write the model output back to a new Kafka topic.

 [![](doc/car-demo-model.svg)](doc/car-demo-model.svg "Architecture")

-1) Car telemetry is streamed into the input topic.
+1) Raw telemetry data is streamed from a car into the input topic.
-2) Model is subscribed to input topic and is reading data realtime into memory.
+2) The model subscribes to the input topic read the raw data into memory, live.
-3) Result of model function is streamed to output topic
+3) The results from the model function are streamed to an output topic.

 ## Code walkthrough

-Each instance of the model can process multiple streams.
-Quix SDK is designed to help you to react to each incoming stream in its scope.
+The Quix SDK is designed to help you react to individual streams coming from multiple individual sources (like cars).

+To process an incoming stream:

 ```python
 # Callback called for each incoming stream
 def read_stream(new_stream: StreamReader):